How are medicines regulated?

 Buying prescription medicines in Australia

-Benefits of buying prescription medicines online
+What are the benefits of buying prescription medicines online?

 Buying medicines online can sometimes work out cheaper and more convenient than getting them from a local pharmacy.